Xolos defeats Puebla and dreams of Liguilla in the e-Liga MX

 Those of Tijuana they appeared at the rera Perrera Mayor ‘after falling last day before Guadalajara.
 For his part, Puebla came after one more defeat from the hand of Ormeño, who fell on the last date against Toluca.

-Camilo Sanvezzo opened the scoring at 15 ′ in favor of visitors.
+Camilo Sanvezzo opened the scoring at 15 ′ in favor of the locals.
 The striker traveled a good part of the field to finish inside the area with a powerful shot that left no opportunities for the rival goalkeeper.

 📹 # NoTeLoPierdas